j9t/little-books/manuscript/html-css-coding-guidelines.md

 (Legal note: This coding guideline has been quoted from the [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/) by [WordPress](https://wordpress.org/), used under [GPLv2](https://wordpress.org/about/license/).)

-These guidelines, and guidelines in general, are very differently written, but we find similarities:
+These guidelines, and guidelines in general, are written quite differently, but we find similarities:

 * What (not) to do
 * Scope